-Have you had a catalogue, credit card or store card where your credit limit was too high?
+Have you had a credit card, store card or catalogue where your credit limit was too high?
 So high that the monthly repayments were hard to manage and you got into more debt?

-Many people were originally given an OK limit, but the lender kept increasing it too high.
+Many people were originally given an OK limit, but the lender kept increasing it.

-You may have a good complaint that the lender was irresponsible in allowing you to borrow so much that the debt was unaffordable.
+You may have a good affordability complaint that the lender was irresponsible in allowing you to borrow so much.
+This applies even if you made every payment on time, as you may have borrowed more elsewhere.

-This article explains how to complain and ask for a refund of the interest you have paid.
+This article explains how to ask for a refund of the interest you have paid.

 Contents